We see them every game, cast in their photogenic stance. Fans love to tear them down. But what is the story behind those fabled goal posts?

 In football’s earliest days – and we’re talking Pudge Heffelfinger, pre-1900 days – a field goal was actually more valuable than a touchdown.
-Under those rules, Stephen Gostkowski’s field goals would notch 5 points, Marshawn Lynch’s TDs only 4.
-Soon both plays were worth 5 points, and gradually moved to modern-day scoring by 1912.
+Under those rules, Justin Tucker’s field goals would notch 5 points, Tyreek Hill’s TDs only 4.
+Soon both plays were worth 5 points before gradually moving to modern-day scoring by 1912.

 Not much happened in terms of design and placement for about 30 years.
 Perhaps the 30-year gap in development is why goal post history isn’t well documented.
 The goal posts were basically white, “H” style goal posts made of wood or metal.

 1945 NFL Championship Goal PostsEmbed from Getty Images